Interstellar-Network/Grants-Program/applications/Interstellar-Network.md

 At the time of W3f,Parity,Polkadot is pushing its light client on the mobile and browsers to increase security.
 We think that the blockchain ecosystem and especially polkdaot/kusama will benefit from the adding of a SECURE UI LAYER including TUI and TEE (layer 2) on mobiles light client like Substrate connect.

-Unfortunatly, full TEE features are not yet avalaible on all mobiles and the most advanced feature you find on servers and especially TUI will take time to be mainstream, as manufacturers are slow to integrate them.
+Unfortunatly, TUI and full TEE features are not yet avalaible on all mobiles and the most advanced feature you find on servers will take time to be mainstream, as manufacturers are slow to integrate them.
 Moreover, ARM TrustZone still lack of a service like IAS for IntelSGX for the management of remote attestation.

 **Our solution to address the previous issues**
-There is a security gap to fill before TEE and TUI will be fully avalaible on a majority of mobile.
+There is a security gap to fill before TEE and TUI will be fully avalaible on a large majority of mobile.
-We use One Time and Reusable Garbled circuits to ensure private computation and visual cryptography to help on the UI issues, an alternative that will be complementary down the road to balance potential future security flaws in TEE and TUI.
+We use One Time and Reusable Garbled circuits to ensure private computation and visual cryptography to help on the UI issues, an alternative that will be complementary down the road to mitigate potential future security flaws in TEE and TUI.

 Interstellar is a novel type of non-custodial **frictionless** decentralized wallet with **hardware security level**, designed to support blockchain and DeFi **mass market adoption**.